Last updated: March 7, 2026

 What is the cup and handle pattern?

 In essence, the pattern represents a period of consolidation followed by a potential move upward.
-What does a cup and handle mean in stocks?
-It signifies that after a price rally, the asset is taking a healthy pause and building energy before potentially continuing its upward move.
-This is the primary reason the cup and handle pattern is bullish.
+What does a cup and handle mean in stocks or forex?
+It signifies that after a price rally, the asset is taking a healthy pause to “build energy” before potentially resuming its advance.

-• The ‘Cup’: Forms a “U” shape, showing a gradual price decline and stabilization.
-This indicates that the initial selling pressure is fading and a price bottom is being established.
+• The ‘Cup’: Forms a “U” shape, showing a gradual price decline followed by stabilization.
+This indicates that initial selling pressure is fading and a stable price bottom is being established by institutional buyers.

-• The ‘Handle’: A shorter, slight downward drift in price.
-This represents a final, shallow pullback as the last sellers exit before buyers take full control and push the price higher.
+• The ‘Handle’: A shorter, slight downward drift.
+This represents a final, shallow pullback as the last “weak-handed” sellers exit before buyers take full control to push price above the resistance rim.

 2. How to Identify a Cup and Handle Pattern

-To find a valid the pattern on a price chart, traders look for three key features:
+To find a valid pattern on a price chart, traders look for three key features:

 • The “U”-Shaped Cup: The initial price decline and recovery should form a gradual, rounded “U” shape.
 A sharp “V” shape is typically not a valid cup, as it indicates a volatile reversal rather than a period of consolidation.